astares/Pharo-Teachable/README.md

 ## Intro

 Using the small project you can easily create objects responding to specific messages.
 This is useful for mocking in unit tests and other.
-The code goes back to an early idea of [Ernest Micklei](https://github.com/emicklei).
+The code goes back to an early idea of [Ernest Micklei](https://github.com/emicklei) with an implementation for Pharo by [Torsten Bergmann (astares)](http://www.github.com/astares).

 ## Quick Start